-When the U.S. government wants you out of the country, they’ll try to deport you with a removal proceeding.
-If you find yourself in this situation, you have several forms of relief available, including voluntary departure, adjustment of status, cancellation of removal, asylum, and more.
-Many of these can delay or stop your deportation, although they’re not always easy to get or applicable to every situation.
-After reading this article, you should have a general idea of some of the more common forms of relief available and how they work.
+When the U.S. government wants you out of the country, they’ll try to deport you using a removal proceeding.
+If you find yourself in this situation, you can pursue several relief options, including voluntary departure, cancellation of removal, adjustment of status, asylum, and more.
+Many of these options can delay or stop your deportation, although they’re not always easy to get or applicable to every situation.
+After reading this article, you will have a general idea of some of the more common forms of relief available and how they work.

 Written by Jonathan Petts.

 A removal proceeding is when the U.S. government begins a legal process to remove or deport a noncitizen who is in the United States.
 It’s also called a deportation proceeding.